 The Mingling of Justice and Grief

-If our hearts beat in time with our maker's, we feel the pain when someone we know is taken away in handcuffs.
+If our hearts mimic the beats our maker's, we feel the pain when someone we know is taken away in handcuffs.
 Whether the ending is right or the resolution is just, it doesn't necessarily offer consolation or peace.
 Sin causes loss..loss causes us to feel grief.
 It's a flow that has become a familiar theme these last years as well as my very own patient teacher.

 Perhaps without seeing a woman's brokenness firsthand, you are still alerted to the feeling of empathy inside of you.
 It is a mystery how in our prayer closets we plead for mercy and Christ's reply is simply: Be merciful.
 Really, God?
 That's the answer?
 And yet, this is how hope slides into our darkness under the crack of the door.
 In the scheme of the universe, there is justice, but there is also a need for mercy.
 When a brother or sister walks in error and suffers consequences, the world tells us they deserve it.
 And yet, can we not say: But for the grace of God, go I?
 In Matthew 5, Jesus gives us the beatitudes that say just this: Blessed are the merciful, for they will be shown mercy.
 How am I to expect mercy in a time of need, if I am unwilling to extend mercy myself?